ItiSu/ItiSu/README.md

 Feel free to explore my projects and reach out if you'd like to work together.

 - 🔭 Currently working on exciting new projects.
-- 🌱 Always learning and growing in web and software development.
+- 🌱 Always learning and growing in web development.
 - 👯 Open to collaboration and new opportunities.

 ## 🚀 Technologies